Kamperhub/kamperhub-app/Users/placeholder/Dev/firebase-studio-prototyper/src/FIREBASE_SETUP_CHECKLIST.md

 > If you see this error, it means your `NEXT_PUBLIC_FIREBASE_API_KEY` is incorrect, invalid, or has been deleted from Google Cloud.
 Follow the instructions in **Step 3.1** below to get your current, correct Firebase SDK configuration and update your `.env.local` file.

 1.  **Firebase Client Keys (`NEXT_PUBLIC_FIREBASE_*`)**
-    *   In your `kamperhub-s4hc2` Project settings, under the "General" tab, scroll down to the "Your apps" section.
+    *   In your [Firebase Project Settings](https://console.firebase.google.com/u/0/project/kamperhub-s4hc2/settings/general), under the "General" tab, scroll down to the "Your apps" section.
     *   Find your web app (it's likely named something like `kamperhub-s4hc2`).
     *   Look for the "Firebase SDK snippet" section and select the **Config** option.
     *   This will display an object with keys like `apiKey`, `authDomain`, `projectId`, etc.